Joel Z. Montgomery

 Email Joel Montgomery

 Joel Montgomery’s practice focuses on complex commercial arbitration and litigation, representing both plaintiffs and defendants.
-He has significant experience representing companies in construction, joint venture, securities, and property litigation.
-Clients include corporations as well as individuals in cases involving such issues as commercial torts, breach of contract, property, and personal injury claims.
+He has significant experience representing companies in construction, joint venture, personal injury, and property litigation.
+Clients include corporations as well as individuals in cases involving such issues as commercial torts, breach of contract, property, and significant personal injury claims.

 In addition to an active trial practice in Texas courts, Mr. Montgomery represents clients in Texas appellate courts and in proceedings before the American Arbitration Association (AAA), International Centre for Dispute Resolution (ICDR), and other arbitration tribunals.
 Before co-founding Shipley Snell, he practiced in the Houston office of Baker Botts.

-- Multiple representations of refining and marketing company in breach of contract, commercial torts, and personal injury matters.
+Multiple representations of major refining and marketing company in breach of contract, commercial torts, and personal injury matters.

 HONORS & AWARDS